caiks/WBOT02/README.md

 61 vs 55 - balanced vs fixed, growth a little down but multiplier and stats very similar

+61 second best representation for contour 3 and 5 and third best for 4

 balanced valency -  The current substrate doesn't handle lighting levels or skin tones without perhaps creating whole brightness translated copies of models.
 Easier to implement than edge detection which is also absolute brightness independent.
 Perhaps as an analogy to multi-scale we could consider multi-lighting.
 Perhaps we should do the bucketing based on the larger tiled area.
 Or perhaps we should detect the overall lighting and simply translate the fixed, with the bottom and top values larger or smaller as needed.
 Of course, films are set at the lighting levels desired by the director, and the light or dark is meaningful.
 Edge detection, being relative, in addition to surface might well be better.

 actor002_model053_Film_Noir_002_fixed.png versus  actor002_model053_Film_Noir_002_balanced.png